rd--/jssc3/help/Essay/SuperScript.md

 ## Synthesis Programs

 `sc.Mul(sc.SinOsc(440, 0), 0.1)` is a simple synthesiser program.
-This program is written in the JavaScript language (Wirfs-Brock, 2020).
+This program is written in the JavaScript language (Wirfs-Brock 2020).
 Selecting the program text and typing _Control-Comma_ will generate a 440 _hz_ sine tone in the left channel.
 (_Control-Comma_ indicates typing the _control_ and _comma_ keys at the same time.)